nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include note.html content="

-Enter focus mode to manage a given class, enabling features that are only available under focus mode.
+Enters focus mode to manage the specified class, enabling features that are only available in focus mode.

 " %}